EscapedShadows/Penclave/README.md

 3. Within the workspace, create a new room for each book you are writing.

 ## Contributing
-While there are no formal contribution guidelines at this time, we welcome your ideas and suggestions!
+While there are no formal contribution guidelines at this time, i welcome your ideas and suggestions!
 Please feel free to share your feedback through GitHub Issues.

 ## Known Issues
 Penclave is currently in its early development stages, and there are no known issues or limitations at this time.
-We appreciate your understanding as we continue to improve the application.

 ## Additional Resources
 As the project is still in its infancy, there are currently no additional resources or documentation available.
-Stay tuned for updates as we expand and enhance Penclave's features!
+Stay tuned for updates as i add features to Penclave!

+## Author
+Developed and maintained with ❤️ by [EscapedShadows](https://escapedshadows.com).